wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/05-Development-Best-Practices.md

 }
 ```

-Additionally, you can check for specific post-types:
+Additionally, you can check for specific post-types, in this case, a book:

 ```php
 add_action( 'wp_enqueue_scripts', 'wp_learn_enqueue_scripts' );